napengam/marc21DB/README.md

 File **adressPort.inc.php** keeps adress of a websocket server to allow the backend to send feedback to the client If you are not using my [phpWebsocketServer](https://github.com/napengam/phpWebSocketServer) do not set **$Address** in there,

+In the include Directory run

+``
+php ddc2DB.php
+``

+This will fill table ddc with code and description for language 'de' and 'en'

 ### Step 3